PyCharm 2024.2 Help

 3. In the dialog that opens, type a filename.

-A notebook document has the *.ipynb extension and is marked with the corresponding icon.
+A notebook file has the *.ipynb extension and is marked with the corresponding icon Jupyter.

 You can apply various editing actions to one cell or to the entire notebook.
-Press the Ctrl+A once to select a cell at caret, and press Ctrl+A twice to select all cells in the notebook.
+Press the Ctrl+A once to select a cell at the caret and press Ctrl+A twice to select all cells in the notebook.

 Edit mode